 - Claws growing to excess and curling in the paw pad

 - Claws regularly shattering and breaking with minimal impact

 Once your cat is ten, keep a close eye on his paws.
 He’ll need you to help maintain his claws.
 This means that you’ll need to trim your senior cat’s claw regularly.
 This may not be easy, as many cats loathe having their paws handled.
 You’re going to have to be patient with him.

 Cat claws are a versatile part of the feline anatomy.
 Your cat’s claws serve multiple purposes.
 Some of the everyday activities that your cat will use his claws include:

 - Self-defense.
 Your cat’s claws are the first line of defense against predators.
 Cats also use claws for protection from neighborhood felines who have designs on their territory.

 - Balance and Poise.
 Humans rarely walk on tiptoes, but we’d struggle to balance without them.
 The same applies to cats and their claws.

 - Hinting and Eating.
 During a hunt, your cat’s claws immobilize prey and slice flesh from bone.

 - Climbing.
 Cats feel safer on higher ground because they can see all around them.
 Claws give cats purchase and make climbing far easier.

 - Digging.
 Your cat likes to remain anonymous.
-This means digging and burying his waste or uneaten food.
+This means digging and burying its uneaten food or waste.
 That’s why you may notice cats scratching near their litter trays after pooping.

 Scratching remains the most common use of cat claws.
 Cats don’t scratch because they want to destroy your furniture.
 They are marking their territory.
 Cat scratches are akin to graffiti tags in the feline world.
 If a cat sees scratches on a wall or fence, others will know another pet has claimed it.

 As paw pads contain sweat glands, your cat will also leave his scent as he scratches.
 This is another way to send a message that he has claimed an object.
 Other reasons for a cat to scratch include:

 - Exercise and Stretching.
 When a cat unsheathes his claws, he is stretching and extending his body.
 This makes him likely to scratch after a nap.